-A student who has been out of school for one semester or more for any reason must apply for readmission.
-Application must be in writing and sent to the Director of Admissions.
-Applications for former students can be obtained from Admissions or online at www.
-MemphisSeminary.edu.
+A student who has been out of school for one semester must apply for readmission.
+Application must be sent to the Director of Admissions.
+Applications for former students can be obtained from Admissions or online at www.memphisseminary.edu.

 Students whose credits were earned at Memphis Theological Seminary prior to 1990 will be subject to re-evaluation of all previously granted credits before readmission.
 A student under academic suspension, or who has been counseled or required to leave school for other reasons, must apply in writing to the VPAA/Dean.
 Readmission under these circumstances must be approved by the Admissions Committee.